markshepherd/IPIP-NEO-Scorer/README.md

 `npm test` runs the test suite, and gives a pass/fail result on the console.
 DO THIS BEFORE EVERY COMMIT!

-`npm run dev` runs the analyzer on the input file `test/Johnson xxxx.csv`
+`npm run dev` runs the analyzer on the input file `test/Personality and Motivation xxxx.csv`

-`npm run debug` runs the analyzer on the input file `test/Johnson xxxx.csv`, connects to debugger
+`npm run debug` runs the analyzer on the input file `test/Personality and Motivation xxxx.csv`, connects to debugger

 `npm run package` creates a stand-alone mac app packaged in a zip file, as described above.